Farewell, Athelstan

 They sound quite common, for all that they’re rare,

-While some like Dunstan, Wymond, Wystan,
+While some like Dunstan, Wymond, and Wystan,

 Are as old-money posh as Aubrey and Tristan.